bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/01_business_problem.md

 The primary goal of this project is to identify high-impact opportunities to improve marketplace revenue and customer experience through comprehensive analysis of customer behaviour, seller performance, product trends, operational efficiency, and marketplace transactions.

-The project follows a complete analytics workflow, beginning with business understanding and progressing through data validation, database design, SQL analysis, dashboard development, and business recommendations.
+The project follows a complete analytics workflow, beginning with business understanding and progressing through data understanding, data validation, database design, SQL analysis, dashboard development, and business recommendations.

 ## Project Scope

-This analysis focuses on the Olist Brazilian E-Commerce dataset covering marketplace activity between 2016 and 2018.
+This analysis focuses on the Olist Brazilian E-Commerce dataset, which captures marketplace activity between 2016 and 2018.

 The project includes analysis across multiple business areas, including: